Sea Chubs: Family Kyphosidae

 Mahageer (Hashem Nahid) and an opaleye from the Cabrillo Mole in Avalon

 Piers: Can be caught from almost any pier in southern California located near rocks, reefs, or kelp.
 Less common north of Point Conception although taken occasionally at piers in Morro Bay.
 Uncommon north of Cayucos but a population seems established near the Coast Guard Pier in Monterey.
 Considered rare north of Monterey.
 Best bets: Shelter Island Pier, Ocean Beach Pier (inshore), Oceanside Pier, Oceanside Harbor Pier, Dana Harbor Pier, Cabrillo Pier (jetty side), the Green Pleasure Pier and Cabrillo Mole (Avalon), and Paradise Cove Pier.
 Most of the fish caught at SoCal piers are fairly small to mid-size opaleye.
 The exceptions are the two piers in Avalon that almost always have good-sized fish available for the opaleye-seekers.

 An opaleye I caught at the Cabrillo Mole

 Shoreline: One of the main goals of rocky shore anglers in southern California.

 Boats: An inshore species rarely taken by boaters unless targeting them at places such as jetties and breakwaters.

 Bait and Tackle: Some anglers specialize in opaleye, and many of them swear that moss or frozen peas are the best bait.
-I’ve actually caught more on ghost shrimp but I must admit that I’ve watched, many a morning, while a group of opaleye “pros” from Los Angeles (I recognize them by now) were filling large coolers with opaleye at the Cabrillo Mole and they almost always use moss as their bait du jour.
-I think all three baits are excellent for opaleye (although the ghost shrimp are more expensive).
+I’ve actually caught more on ghost shrimp but I must admit that I’ve watched, many a morning, while a group of opaleye “pros” from Los Angeles (I recognize them by now) caught opaleye after opaleye and they almost always use moss as their “bait du jour.”
+I think all three baits are excellent for opaleye (although the ghost shrimp are more expensive and sometimes hard to find).
 Fresh mussels, pile worms, bloodworm, and small rock crabs also make good bait.
 I also managed to hook a few opaleye using garden snails during an experiment testing different baits at Catalina in 2005.

 Opaleye caught from the rocks on the Palos Verdes Penninsula